mlflow/mlflow/docs/source/tracking.rst

 .. important::

     ``mlflow server`` will fail against a database-backed store with an out-of-date database schema.
-    To prevent this, upgrade your database schema to the latest supported version via ``mlflow db upgrade [db_uri]``.
-Note that schema migrations can result in database downtime, may take longer on larger databases, and are not guaranteed to be transactional.
-As such, always take a backup of your database prior to running ``mlflow db upgrade`` - consult your database's documentation for instructions on taking a backup.
+    To prevent this, upgrade your database schema to the latest supported version using ``mlflow db upgrade [db_uri]``.
+Schema migrations can result in database downtime, may take longer on larger databases, and are not guaranteed to be transactional.
+You should always take a backup of your database prior to running ``mlflow db upgrade`` - consult your database's documentation for instructions on taking a backup.